grigorisg9gr/deformable_tracking_review_ijcv2016/README.md

 Apart from menpo [(menpo, menpodetect, menpofit)](https://github.com/menpo/menpo) the following packages are used:
 * workerbee ``` pip install workerbee```
 * research_pyutils from [this repository](https://github.com/grigorisg9gr/pyutils).

+Workerbee is a package that was used to execute the per frame processing in parallel utilising condor.
+The version [v0.6.2](https://github.com/menpo/menpo/tree/v0.6.2) of menpo project was the one that the code was originally developed on, however it was updated to follow the latest version of v0.7.0.

 #### **Feedback**
 If you do have any questions or improvements, feel free to open issues here or contribute right away.
 Feedback is always appreciated.